Home

 • for the forehand chop - take a sideways stance facing the line of play

-Using a medium stroke, your racket arm should move forward and downwards in the direction that the ball is going to travel, whilst your free arm should point towards the ball to assist with your body turn and balance.
+Using a medium stroke, your racket arm should start at chest or shoulder height and move forward and downwards in the direction that the ball is going to travel, whilst your free arm should point towards the ball to assist with your body turn and balance.

 During your stroke, you should mainly use the elbow and wrist joints of your playing arm to produce maximum spin.
 Push strongly with your legs to accentuate your body movement.